-Partitions are very vital sections in the hard drives of computers which enable users divide physical disks into logical segments.
+Partitions are very vital sections in the hard drives of computers which enable users to divide physical disks into logical segments.
 With the aid of a partition, you can activate different OS on the same computer without one system interfering with the activity of another.
-Partitions also improves the speed of your device and helps you manage disk space too.
+Partitions also improve the speed of your device and help you manage disk space too.
 Although, it is impossible to have a fully functional hard drive broken into different segments physically as that will ruin your drive permanently but with the aid of software engineering, this is made possible through partitioning the same hard drive into different parts.

-There are different types of partitions used for different programs but for the purpose of this topic, we preview below some of the commonly used partitions in the world of computer software.
+There are different types of partitions used for different programs but the purpose of this topic, we preview below some of the commonly used partitions in the world of computer software.

 Boot: A boot partition contains the startup files of a system.
 Boot partitions are also referred to as System partition.

 Open BSD partition: This partition is specially meant for BSD operating systems.